ambriah83/equip-iq/AI_INSTRUCTIONS.md

 **IMPORTANT**: Copy and paste these instructions at the start of any conversation with an AI assistant about the EquipIQ project.

+**UPDATE REMINDER**: After any work session, run `./update-reminder.sh` for a checklist of documentation to update.

 ## For All AI Assistants

 ```